-- 2.5.1.15.2.
-Services needed after discharge, type of placement preferred by the Enrollee/representative of the Enrollee and hospital/institution, type of placement agreed to by the Enrollee/representative of Enrollee, specific agency/home recommended by the hospital, specific agency/home agreed to by the Enrollee/representative of the Enrollee, and predischarge counseling recommended. - 2.5.1.15.3.
-Post-transition discharge policies and procedures will cover criteria to include, but not limited to, access to necessary medical care and follow up, medications, durable medical equipment and supplies, transportation, and integration of community based LTSS programs. - 2.5.1.15.4.
+- 2.5.2.19.2.
+Per current and applicable DPLs regarding discharge planning, services needed after discharge, type of placement preferred by the Enrollee/representative of the Enrollee and hospital/institution, type of placement agreed to by the Enrollee/representative of Enrollee, specific agency/home recommended by the hospital, specific agency/home agreed to by the Enrollee/representative of the Enrollee, and predischarge counseling recommended. - 2.5.2.19.3.
+Post-transition discharge policies and procedures will cover criteria to include, but not limited to, access to necessary medical care and follow up, medications, durable medical equipment and supplies, transportation, and integration of community based LTSS programs, as well as coordination with IHSS services authorized by the counties. - 2.5.2.19.4.
 Coordination, as appropriate, with: 1) county agencies for IHSS and Behavioral Health services (through social worker and providers, as needed); 2) MSSP providers; 3) CBAS centers; 4) community organizations such as Area Agencies on Aging and DHCS Care Transition projects; 5) LTSS providers, including nursing facilities; 6) specialized providers (including, but not limited to specialists, pharmacists, physical/occupational therapists; and, 7) others as deemed appropriate.
-For IHSS, the Contractor's coordination process must be developed jointly with county social service agencies and consider state requirements for counties regarding discharge planning. - 2.5.1.15.5.
-Policies and procedures governing expedited MSSP assessment and eligibility determination as part of the Contractor's care coordination process for Enrollees who are being discharged from the hospital or at risk of immediate placement in a SNF. - 2.5.1.15.6.
+For IHSS, the Contractor's coordination process must be developed jointly with county social service agencies and consider state requirements for counties regarding discharge planning. - 2.5.2.19.5.
+Policies and procedures governing expedited MSSP assessment and eligibility determination as part of the Contractor's care coordination process for Enrollees who are being discharged from the hospital or at risk of immediate placement in a SNF. - 2.5.2.19.6.
 Summary of the nature and outcome of Enrollee involvement in the discharge planning process, anticipated problems in implementing post-discharge plans, and further action contemplated by the hospital/institution.